Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unhealed wounds

-Disadvantaged by social prejudice
+Disadvantaged due to social prejudice

-Not open to modern dating culture
+Not open to modern dating culture.

 According to VNE